-2.3.1 The need for the Proposed Development is described in Chapter 3 but is summarised here as:

-The need for Pumped Hydro Storage to help meet the UK's requirement for 24GW of LDES by 2035, including 10GW of capacity from technologies with the ability to store electricity for between 8 and 16 hours, to avoid the curtailment of the renewable energy contribution to net zero targets and to support energy security.

-2.3.2 Of the LDES technologies currently available, only Pumped Hydro Storage (PHS) can store electricity for over 8 hours.
-Loch Kemp would be capable of storing 600MW (0.6GW) of electricity for 15 hours.
-Of the 10GW requirement for PHS, 8GW is required for energy balancing4 and 2GW for locational balancing5, which is particularly relevant to PHS provision in Scotland.
+- 2.3.1 The need for the Proposed Development is described in Chapter 3 but is summarised here as: The need for pumped hydro storage (PHS) to help meet GB's requirement for 40-50GW of dispatchable and long-duration flexible capacity by 2030, including 4-6GW of LDES, to avoid the curtailment of the renewable energy contribution to net zero targets and to support energy security. - 2.3.2 Of the LDES technologies currently available, only PHS can store over 8 hours of electricity.
+Loch Kemp would be capable of storing 9GWh of electricity, allowing it to deliver 600MW (0.6GW) for 15 hours.
+PHS is key to both energy and locational balancing, which is particularly relevant in Scotland.

+&lt;sup>5 Department of Energy Security and Net Zero (2024).
+Clean Power 2030 Action Plan: A new era of clean electricity.
+DESNZ, 13 December 2024.

-4 To prevent the loss of renewable energy generated by wind due to its intermittency, by storing excess energy generated during high wind conditions for use during low wind conditions (thereby avoiding the need to rely so heavily on fossil fuels in these conditions).
+&lt;sup>6 To prevent the loss of renewable energy generated by wind due to its intermittency, by storing excess energy generated during high wind conditions for use during low wind conditions (thereby avoiding the need to rely so heavily on fossil fuels in these conditions).

-5 To balance the constrained capacity of the UK network, between significant low carbon energy generation in the North and the demand centre of the South.
+&lt;sup>7 To balance the constrained capacity of the GB network, between significant low carbon energy generation in the North and the demand centre of the South.